 - By using the Chat Line envelope at the bottom right of each page of this website.

-Any outstanding invoices including exam rewrites must be paid before graduates from the Professional Fire Fighter Program - Flex will receive certificates from ESA or the Office of the Fire Commissioner (OFC).
+Any outstanding invoices including exam rewrites must be paid before graduates from the Professional Fire Fighter Program - Flex will receive certificates from ESA or the Accreditation & Certification Unit Technical and Corporate Services, Municipal Affairs.

 Funding for the Professional Fire Fighter - Flex Program at ESA